khjharris/IOT_Server/README.md

 ## Server Information

 #### 1. Resets
 Only the server has access to master Resets.
-These reset types are